TRafi9/documentation/docs/csharp/proC#dotNet/dotNet_benefits.md

 - 1 year of maintenance support after the subsequent LTS release.

 This ensures that businesses and developers can rely on stable and secure releases for extended periods.

+## 5. Common Type System and Common Language Specification

+.NET uses a **Common Type System (CTS)** and **Common Language Specification (CLS)** to ensure compatibility across languages.

+- **Common Type System (CTS)** defines the types that .NET can support, but not all languages may support all types within this system.
+- **Common Language Specification (CLS)** specifies which types within the CTS are supported by all .NET languages.

+If your application restricts itself to using only the types defined by the CLS, your code will be compatible and can be compiled into CIL even when integrating multiple languages.
+This provides seamless integration and ensures cross-language compatibility in .NET applications.

+## 6. Managed vs Unmanaged Code

+Code created in C# that is **CLS-compliant** and targets the .NET framework is referred to as **managed code**.
+Managed code has several benefits:

+- It can run on the .NET framework.
+- It is platform-agnostic: code can be created on one operating system (e.g., Windows) and deployed on another (e.g., iOS) seamlessly.

+If the code does not comply with the CLS and therefore does not target the .NET framework, it is known as **unmanaged code**.
+Although unmanaged code can still be accessed and executed, it is locked to a specific development and deployment environment, making it less flexible compared to managed code.